cannot-be-blank/WishList/README.md

 ### 3.2: Searchable Sortable Lists
 Index and Dashboard both have the ability to sort or filter items by name or seller.

+### 3.3: Mobile Friendly
+All pages are made to behave on all screen sizes.

 ## Contributions
-Please feel free to either fork this or branch master and submit changes.
+Please feel free to fork this repo and submit pull requests with changes.
 I will review pull requests case-by-case and if I decide I want to implement your change, I will merge it for you!
 Otherwise feel free to copy this repo and re-distribute!